MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 - DSA2.EMEA.contoso.com
 - DSA3.fabrikam.com

-These are the sensors and which DSA entry will be used first
+Then these are the sensors, and which DSA entry will be used first:

 | Domain controller FQDN | DSA entry that  will be used |
 | --------------------------- | -------------------------------- |